mwieder/revRefactor/README.md

     The Refactoring menuItem will also appear in the contextual menu of the Script Editor.
     The Refactoring menu is inspired by the JetBrains refactoring support in RubyMine, etc.

+If you just want to download the Plugin itself, it's now in the "Plugin" folder.
+You don't need all the script files unless you want to submit pull requests.

 ### Rename Handler
 Allows you to rename in just the current script or all scripts in the stack.